chrisguttandin/analog4all-client/README.md

 **This is the client for analog4all.**

-To view the side just navigate to: [https://chrisguttandin.github.io/analog4all-client](https://chrisguttandin.github.io/analog4all-client).
+To view the side navigate to: [https://chrisguttandin.github.io/analog4all-client](https://chrisguttandin.github.io/analog4all-client).